Key Points | Questions | Examples

 ProxPatterns Section of Site

 The ProxThink ProxPatterns are a separate section of the site.
-They are patterns common to many proximities and situations.
+They are patterns common to many proximities and situations, and they are especially helpful for creativity, innovation and problem-solving.
 The patterns are organized into three groups: Combo, Limits and Pure.
 We sometimes use PPs as a shorthand for ProxPatterns.

 Why, Where and When?